Decree against Communism

-The Decree Against Communism was a 1949 Catholic Church document issued by the Supreme Sacred Congregation of the Holy Office, and approved by Pope Pius XII, which declared Catholics who professed atheistic communist doctrine to be excommunicated as apostates from the Christian faith.
+The Decree against Communism was a 1949 Catholic Church document issued by the Supreme Sacred Congregation of the Holy Office, and approved by Pope Pius XII, which declared Catholics who openly professed atheistic communist doctrines to be excommunicated as apostates from the Christian faith.
 It did not prohibit membership in communist parties per se, but applied to Catholic communists who 'abandoned their faith'.
 The decree was issued in response to pro-communist and state-sponsored Catholic associations being founded in the socialist Eastern Bloc, which prompted fears of schism.
 The Vatican stopped enforcing the decree after reaching compromises with the socialist states, starting with an agreement reached with the Polish People's Republic in 1950.
+The decree has since been abrogated.

 Background

 Socialism and communism in Catholic social teaching had been already addressed in the teachings of popes since the encyclicals Nostis et nobiscum (1849), Quanta cura (1864), and Rerum novarum (1891).
 Interpretations of these encyclicals and the stance towards socialism expressed in them varied.
 Catholic journalist G. K. Chesterton, who formulated distributism based on his interpretation of Rerum Novarum, believed that the Catholic encyclicals condemned socialism and postulated an alternative economic system that would be neither capitalist nor socialist.

 Others, like Eugène-Melchior de Vogüé, argued that the papal encyclicals only constituted a condemnation of some, anti-clerical, forms of socialism.
-Andrew Collier believed that Chesterton misinterpreted Rerum Novarum as the Catholic argument against socialism, and instead interpreted Rerum Novarum as an argument for Catholic socialism, arguing that "the aim of Rerum Novarum can only be achieved via Marxist methods".
+British philosopher Andrew Collier believed that Chesterton misinterpreted Rerum Novarum as the Catholic argument against socialism, and instead interpreted Rerum Novarum as an argument for Catholic socialism, arguing that "the aim of Rerum Novarum can only be achieved via Marxist methods".
 Costa Rican Archbishop Víctor Manuel Sanabria Martínez also argued: "The Rerum Novarum [is not] anti-socialist, anti-communist, anti-red.
 [It is] pro social justice, pro workers, pro social obligations."

 After revolutions in Russia, China, and Mexico had been followed by religious persecution, a new theme of criticism was added, beginning with Quadragesimo anno (1931) by Pope Pius XI.
 This encyclical objected to what it considered to be communism's professed opposition to religion, and its threat to the freedom and the very existence of the Church.
 In 1937, Pius XI rejected atheistic communism in an encyclical entitled Divini Redemptoris as "a system full of errors and sophisms", with a "pseudo-ideal of justice, equality, and fraternity" and "a certain false mysticism", and contrasted it with a humane society (civitas humana).